iAvoe/iAvoe/README.md

 | Input Buffer / Priority-of-action Mechanic | The game has enemies that prevents player to complete an action (i.e., reloading, rehealing), implements a reasonable input buffer / pre-input context to cache an pending action, or overrides the current blocking action |                 |
 | No Menu Key-blocking                       | No key blocking anywhere in the menu, including menu-animations and startup logos                                                                                                                                           |                 |

-Here is an advanced honey lemon-zest brioche Tangzhong-based 80% hydration sourdough toast bread I've baked:
+Here is an advanced honey lemon-zest brioche 80% hydration sourdough toast:
 - <img src="toastbread.jpg" width=600em alt="advanced honey lemon-zest brioche Tangzhong-based 80% hydration sourdough toast">

-Good to know:
-- Many games are developed for monitors in 24" and less, that's why the view angles are so low that causes people nausea (and some only supports up to 1920x1080)
-- Buying a larger display means to sacrifice many games you could play in trade off easier work and study